In 1998, the first Humana second-hand shop and sorting centre was opened in Vilnius.

 The popularity and success of the second-hand shops in Lithuania, as well as being a sustainable fundraising model, has motivated us to expand our activities to other countries.

 Humana Second Hand Fundraising Projects is a Lithuanian public establishment that owns and manages the activities of second-hand clothes shops and sorting centres in 13 countries, including Belgium, Estonia, Georgia, Germany, Hungary, Kenya, Latvia, Lithuania, Oman, Togo, Turkey, Uganda and Ukraine.
-These subsidiaries have more than 200 retail shops and three sorting centres; and they employ more than 3,000 people.
+These subsidiaries have more than 200 retail shops and four sorting centres; and they employ more than 3,000 people.

 We enable people to reuse and give new life to old clothes.
 We are proud to give people the opportunity to buy affordable and stylish second-hand clothes.

 All second-hand fundraising activities are aligned with the circular economy model and we adhere to the correct sorting and re-use of each piece of clothing.
 In doing so, we lower carbon emissions and thereby contribute to the fight against global warming.
 The re-use of clothes also helps to mitigate other environmental problems by reducing excessive consumption of new clothes.

 All profits from our second-hand clothes activities support development projects that seek to address poverty, sickness, and lack of freedom.